Conker (series): Reception

 Reception for the Conker series has been largely focused on the protagonist of the series, Conker the Squirrel, and the critical success of the games Conker's Bad Fur Day and Live and Reloaded.
 The contrast between Conker's innocent appearance and his coarse behavior has been well-received by the public.
-Critics have noted that the storylines and variety of characters for Conker's Bad Fur Day and Live and Reloaded in combination with the crude humour and seemingly innocent graphics are noteworthy appeal to mature audiences.
+Critics have noted that the storylines and variety of characters for Conker's Bad Fur Day and Live and Reloaded in combination with the crude humor and seemingly innocent graphics are noteworthy appeal to mature audiences.
 Rare listed Conker as the fifth Rare's video game character who most improved with age.

 Jordan Devore of Destructoid stated about Conker's appearance in Project Spark (Conker's Big Reunion DLC) that there "was no getting around the disappointment of seeing a long abandoned (but never forgotten!) character return not in his own adventure, but in a DLC pack for a videogame about making games."
 Conker's appearance on the Microsoft HoloLens trailer for Young Conker received mostly negative reviews.
 Chris Plante of The Verge criticized it and said that "Young Conker doesn't feature the original Conker."
 Sam Loveridge of Digital Spy claimed that the scene of Conker and the bees is "weird."